German coalition talks drag on

 Merkel's Christian Democratic Union (CDU) and the SPD pledge to "deepen" Europe's "cohesion and mutual solidarity".

-They insist on the necessity for German and France to "work together will all their power" for the renewal of Europe.
+They insist on the necessity for Germany and France to "work together will all their power" for the renewal of Europe.

 They indicate that they want to "strengthen" Europe's investment capacities.